Digital payments to become a $10trn industry - IT-Online

-According to research from AltIndex.com, digital payments are set to become a $10-trillion industry in 2024.
+According to data presented by AltIndex.com, digital payments are set to become a $10-trillion industry in 2024.

+These simple-to-use, cashless payment methods have drawn millions of users and pushed the total transaction value in the market to new record highs.

-According to a Statista survey, the global digital payments industry hit nearly $9,5trillion transaction value in 2023, 13% more than a year ago.
-This positive trend will continue next year, with the transaction value rising by another 12% and reaching $10,65-trillion.
+According to a Statista survey, the global digital payments industry hit nearly $9.5trn transaction value in 2023, 13% more than a year ago.
+The positive trend will continue next year, with the transaction value rising by another 12% and reaching $10,65-trillion.
 By 2027, this figure is projected to touch nearly $15-trillion.

 Although much smaller in transaction value, mobile POS payments will continue growing faster.
 Statistics show mobile POS payments hit $3,3-trillion in transaction value.
 This figure is expected to grow by 15% YoY and reach $3,82-trillion in 2024.
 With millions of people embracing mobile wallets as their top payment method, this figure is forecasted to hit over $5,5-trillion by 2027.